kubestone/kubestone/docs/quickstart.md

 Now, as we understand the definition of the benchmark we can try to execute it.

-*Note: Make sure you installed the kubest operator and have it running before executing this step.*
+*Note: Make sure you installed the kubestone operator and have it running before executing this step.*

 ```bash
 $ kustomize build github.com/xridge/kubestone/config/samples/fio/overlays/pvc | kubectl create --namespace kubestone -f -